RossVertizan/wdio-vitaqai-service/README.md

 - `projectName` - refers to the project containing the test activity
 - `url` - is the URL for the Vitaq
 - `userAPIKey` - is the API key copied from your vitaq.online account
-- `useSync` - when set to true specifies that the @wdio/sync capability (now deprecated) should be used

 Mocha Options can be added in the [usual way](https://webdriver.io/docs/frameworks/#mocha-options)